-KEIGHLEY Cougars are today delighted to announce Billy Gaylor has agreed a new deal with the club.
+Keighley Cougars are delighted to announce today that Billy Gaylor has penned a new deal with the club.

-“It was a really easy decision to stay at the club,” admitted Gaylor.
+“It was a no brainer for me to stay with the Cougars,” said Gaylor.

 Originally joining the club in 2018 on the back of an award-winning season at the Coventry Bears, Billy struggled to break into the side originally and was released from his contract to join amateur side Siddal.